Senior Research Fellow

 Impact of changes at the Candida albicans cell surface upon immunogenicity and colonisation in the gastrointestinal tractThe Cell Surface, vol. 8, 100084Contributions to Journals: Articles

 Investigating the impact of database choice on the accuracy of metagenomic read classification for the rumen microbiomeAnimal Microbiome, vol. 4, 57Contributions to Journals: Articles

 Human gut bifidobacteria inhibit the growth of the opportunistic fungal pathogen Candida albicansFEMS Microbiology Ecology, vol. 98, no. 10, fiac095Contributions to Journals: Articles

 Analysis of pit latrine microbiota reveals depth-related variation in composition, and key parameters and taxa associated with latrine fill-up rateFrontiers in Microbiology, vol. 13, 960747Contributions to Journals: Articles

-Survival strategies and metabolic interactions between Ruminococcus gauvreauii and Ruminococcoides bili, isolated from human bileMicrobiology spectrum, e0277621Contributions to Journals: Articles
+Survival strategies and metabolic interactions between Ruminococcus gauvreauii and Ruminococcoides bili, isolated from human bileMicrobiology spectrum, vol. 10, no. 4, e0277621Contributions to Journals: Articles